DataPowered/DataPowered.io_site/site/content/post/2019-05-24-post-generalised-additive-mixed-models-gamms-tourism.md

   )
 {{< / highlight >}}

-Based on the output for this model shown below, we can check in the parametric coefficients section how the various ticket types compare in popularity to Walk Up tickets (used as the baseline category), or how Edinburgh Castle compared to Craigmillar (the latter functioning as the baseline).
-In the smooth terms section, notably, we have allowed the spline for `Date` to vary depending on the ticket type concerned - a most useful thing to have done given the surprising EDF for Membership tickets...
+Based on the output for this model (shown below), we can check in the parametric coefficients section how the various ticket types compare in popularity to Walk Up tickets (used as the baseline category), or how Edinburgh Castle compared to Craigmillar (the latter functioning as the baseline in this case).
+In the smooth terms section, notably, we have allowed the spline for `Date` to vary depending on the ticket type concerned - which was useful given the surprising EDF for Membership tickets...

 {{< highlight r>}}